ArneCL/BlogPosts/polymer-element-between-communication.md

 title: PolymerJS: Communicating between elements
-tags: polymer, polymer-communication, polymer-properties, javascript
+tags: polymer, polymer-communication, polymer-properties
 date: Nov 13, 2015

-We've [learnt](http://blog.denevell.org/polymer-custom-element-properties.html) how to set custom properties on custom elements.
+We've [learnt](http://newfivefour.com/polymer-custom-element-properties.html) how to set custom properties on custom elements.

 But we may want to communicate data between the host element and the custom element.
 We can use a property on the custom element for this.